SMarzieh/SMarzieh/README.md

 I have a background in astrophysics and a passion for combining data analysis with scientific methods to extract insights from messy, unstructured data.

-🔭 🔭 Currently, after more than three yeaers of working as a data analyst, I take a break to upgrade my skills in Python and Machine learning while actively seeking opportunities in data science to further grow my skills in this exciting field.
+🔭 🔭 Currently, after more than three years of working as a data analyst, I take a break to upgrade my skills in Python and Machine learning while actively seeking opportunities in data science to further grow my skills in this exciting field.

 🌱 I’m continuously honing my expertise in  Python, SQL and Power BI through hands-on projects.
 I’ve also completed several machine learning projects, applying algorithms to real-world data challenges.